UNNS-The Captivation: Background

-This concept is a common topic in Hindi movies, such as Dedh Ishqiya and Dil Se.

 Plot summary

-The novel depicts international espionage that conflicts with romance.
-The story spans across three countries: India, Germany, and the United States.

 Atharva Rathod and Meher Qasim fall in love when they are in school.
-However, their romance is short lived, as Meher abruptly breaks all ties with Atharva and leaves for Germany with no intent to return.
-Fifteen years later, Atharva travels to Germany on a secret mission, where he happened to meet Meher.
-The mission ends in failure, and Atharva is imprisoned for twelve years, on charges of acting against the Research and Analysis Wing of India.
-As Atharva is freed after serving his full sentence, his mentor entrusts him with an amateur mission in the United States where he meets Meher once again.
+However, Meher abruptly breaks all ties with Atharva and leaves for Germany with no intent to return.
+Fifteen years later, Atharva travels to Germany on a secret mission, where he meets Meher.
+The mission ends in failure, and Atharva is imprisoned for twelve years on charges of acting against the Research and Analysis Wing of India.
+Atharva is freed after serving his full sentence, and his mentor entrusts him with an amateur mission in the United States where he meets Meher once again.

-The story is divided across three parts, each named after a season that symbolizes the maturity of love between the protagonists: spring, fall, and winter.
-Each part is further divided into seven sub-parts, each representing one of the seven stages of love, ending in death.
+The story is divided across three parts, each named after a season: spring, fall, and winter.
+Each part is further divided into seven sub-parts, each representing one of the seven stages of love in Urdu and Sufi tradition, ending in death.